knight-lang/knight-lang/specs.md

 - **`String`**: Converts and returns the first character's ASCII numerical equivalent.
 It is **undefined behaviour** for the string to be empty.
 - **All other types**: **undefined behaviour**

-Implementations may feel free to extend `ASCII` to go beyond ascii, and to use support unicode.
+Implementations may feel free to extend `ASCII` to go beyond ASCII and even support Unicode.
 However, this is not required.

 Examples:
 ```knight